-J.6 Can my Traditional IRA be changed?
+J7.
+Can my Traditional IRA be changed?

 Yes.
-We may amend your Custodial Traditional IRA Disclosure Statement by sending you a copy of the change.
-You will be deemed to have automatically consented to any amendment, unless we receive written notice to the contrary within 30 days after a copy of the amendment is first sent to you.
-Any notice we send you will be delivered to the last address that we have for you in our records.
+We may amend your Traditional IRA Custodial Agreement by mailing you a copy of the change.
+You will be deemed to have automatically consented to any amendment, unless we receive written notice to the contrary within 30 days after a copy of the amendment is first mailed to you.
+Any notice we send you will be mailed or delivered to the last address that we have for you in our records.
 Although other amendments may be made, generally amendments will be made only to comply with changes in tax law.
 No amendment can take any part of your IRA away from you or your beneficiary.

-J.7 How much will my account be worth when I'm ready to retire?
+J8.
+How much will my account be worth when I'm ready to retire?